antoinedme/antoinedme/README.md

 - About my work in Singapore: https://github.com/antoinedme/experience-iot
 - About Machine Learning workshop: https://github.com/antoinedme/titanic-dataset-ml

+Also, I'm playing a bit on [Root Me : Hacking and Information Security learning platform]: https://www.root-me.org/
 <!--
 **antoinedme/antoinedme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.